 Typically, I plan two big trips a year.
-The first one is a week long including five weekdays and two weekends, while the other is two weeks including ten weekdays and three weekends.
-Throughout the year I do my best not to waste vacation days, rarely getting sick and always coordinating local travel over long weekends to avoid unnecessary days off.
+The first one is a week long sandwiched between two weekends, while the other is two weeks in length (including three weekends).
+Throughout the year I do my best to not waste vacation days, rarely getting sick and always coordinating local travel over long weekends to avoid unnecessary PTO.

-Plus, I’m lucky in the sense that I don’t have many responsibilities (and have purposefully chosen this lifestyle).
+Additionally, I’m lucky in the sense that I don’t have many responsibilities (and have purposefully chosen this lifestyle).
 My apartment is a rental.
 I don’t have a car.
 No kids.
 No pets.
 There’s really nothing major eating into my budget.
 And say what you will but even my student loans are paid at a minimum.
-I’d rather enjoy life today than pay off never-ending loans (I owe so much I’ll likely be dead before they’re paid off anyhow.
-Thank you, Master’s Degree).
+I’d rather enjoy life today than pay off never-ending loans (I owe so much I’ll likely be dead before they’re paid off.
+Thank you, Master’s Degree!).

 Choosing a Destination (and Time of Year)